 Note 2: The relationship with the related parties is classified into three categories as follows.
 It is only necessary to mark the type.
 (Repeated disclosure is not necessary for the same transaction between the parent company and its subsidiaries or between the subsidiaries.
-In case of the transaction in the form of parent company to a subsidiary, for example, if the parent company has disclosed the transaction, the subsidiary is not necessary to disclose the same repeatedly; in case of the transaction in the form of subsidiary to subsidiary has disclosed the transaction, the other subsidiary is not necessary to disclose the same.)

-- (1) Parent company to subsidiary.
+In case of the transaction in the form of parent company to a subsidiary, for example, if the parent company has disclosed the transaction, the subsidiary is not necessary to disclose the same repeatedly; in case of the transaction in the form of subsidiary, if a subsidiary has disclosed the transaction, the other subsidiary is not necessary to disclose the same.)
+(1) Parent company to subsidiary.

-- (2) Subsidiary to parent company.
+(2) Subsidiary to parent company.

-- (3) Subsidiary to subsidiary.
+(3) Subsidiary to subsidiary.